EnigmaCurry/d.rymcg.tech/SHELL_CONTAINER.md

 ```

 Inside the container you would have an SSH client, and docker command
-(client) installed, with d.rymcg.tech pre-git-cloned, and you setup
+(client) installed, with d.rymcg.tech pre-git-cloned to
+`~/git/vendor/enigmacurry/d.rymcg.tech`, the bash shell setup for the
+`d.rymcg.tech` CLI script, and all is left for you to do is setup your
-your docker context just regular d.rymcg.tech, with the entire home
+docker (SSH) context just like with regular d.rymcg.tech, and the
-directory stored as a docker volume.
+entire home directory (along with all your `.env` files) stored as a
+docker volume.

 But I think its useful to still install d.rymcg.tech natively, this
 lets you manage multiple environments at the same time.
 Here's the